 To use Ubuntu One, you will need to create a free Ubuntu One account using an email address.
-This free account gives you access to 5 GB of online storage and the contact syncing service; access to more data storage or the music streaming service requires a paid subscription.
+This free account gives you access to 5 GB of online storage and the contact syncing service; this amount of space is enough to store about 1,500 music files or 5,000 photographs (depending media quality).
+Increased data storage or the music streaming service requires a paid subscription.